SP5LMA/MICE/README.md

  * escape.s

 A toy program that for celestial body parameters given in .data section calculates escape velocity from it.
-Modify the program so that it will provide result in [km/s].
+Modify the program so that it will provide result in [km/s] and [km/h].

+## NEON

+ * dotproduct.s - calculate dot product of two single-precision vectors hard-coded in memory using vector (NEON) instructions

 # GDB usage